IBM/core-dump-handler/README.md

 Where the `--set` options are configuration for your S3 compatible provider Details for [IBM Cloud are available](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-uhc-hmac-credentials-main)

-## OpenShift
+### OpenShift

-As the agent runs in privileged mode the following command is needed on OpenShift
+As the agent runs in privileged mode the following command is needed on OpenShift.
+`-z` is the service account name and `-n` is the namespace.
 ```
 oc adm policy add-scc-to-user privileged -z core-dump-admin -n observe
 ```
 Some OpenShift services run on RHEL7 if that's the case then add the folowing option to the helm command or update the values.yaml.
+This will be apparent if you see errors relating to glibc in the output.log in the host directory core folder which can be accessed from the agent pod at `/core-dump-handler/core`
 ```
 --set daemonset.vendor=rhel7
 ```

-### Verifying the chart installation
+### Verifying the Chart Installation

 1. Create a container
 ```